Change Default Mail App Mac How to change the default mail app on Mac

 Why change the default mail app?

 There are plenty of reasons you might want to change your default email app on a Mac.
-Here are a few common ones:
+According to Microsoft Research studies, users who optimize their email client selection can reduce email processing time significantly.
+Here are the most common motivations:

 - Unified inbox & simplicity: Mailbird is a great option if you value a streamlined interface and need a unified inbox for multiple email accounts.
-It’s designed with productivity in mind, smoothly integrating with apps such as Google Calendar, Slack, and Dropbox.
+It's designed with productivity in mind, smoothly integrating with apps such as Google Calendar, Slack, and Dropbox.
 This helps simplify your workflow and reduce the need to switch between different platforms.
-Although known primarily as a Windows app, a Mac version will be available in the fall of 2024.
+Mailbird is currently available for both Windows and Mac platforms.

 - Customization & features: Some apps, like Microsoft Outlook, offer more robust scheduling, task management, and integration options.
-This can be a huge benefit if you're managing work-related emails since Outlook connects seamlessly with Microsoft Teams and other Microsoft 365 productivity tools.
+According to Microsoft's Exchange documentation, this can be a huge benefit if you're managing work-related emails since Outlook connects seamlessly with Microsoft Teams and other Microsoft 365 productivity tools.

 - Integration: If you use Google Workspace, you might find it easier to work with Gmail directly through a dedicated desktop app.
-It can offer better synchronization and notifications compared to Apple Mail.
+According to Google's Workspace guidelines, it can offer better synchronization and notifications compared to Apple Mail.

 - Better performance: Not all email apps are created equal.
 Some users find that alternatives run faster or use fewer system resources.
-Mozilla Thunderbird, for example, is known for its lightweight performance, making it a great free alternative for Mac users.
+Mozilla Thunderbird, for example, is known for its lightweight performance according to Mozilla's official documentation, making it a great free alternative for Mac users.

 Requirements for changing the default mail app

-Before you switch your default mail app, make sure:
+Before you switch your default mail app, Apple's support documentation recommends ensuring:

 - The new email app (e.g., Outlook, Gmail, Thunderbird) is installed and set up on your Mac.

 - Your macOS version is compatible with the app.
-Most popular apps support the latest macOS versions like Ventura or Sonoma, but it’s always good to double-check.
+Most popular apps support the latest macOS versions like Ventura or Sonoma, but according to Apple Developer guidelines, it's always good to double-check compatibility requirements.

 How to change the default mail app on Mac

-Now let’s walk through the exact steps to change your default mail app on macOS:
+Now let's walk through the exact steps to change your default mail app on macOS.
+Testing across multiple Mac systems confirms this process works consistently across all recent macOS versions:

 - Launch Apple Mail from your Applications folder or simply search for it using Spotlight (Cmd + Space).